slynch-a11y/sarah_e_lynch/src/markdown/blog/automated-accessibility-testing-with-axe.md

 ### Options Parameter

-The [options parameter](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#options-parameter) can be used to configure how axe.run will operate.
+The [options parameter](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#options-parameter) can be used to configure how ```axe.run``` will operate.
 This is where you can include or exclude rules.
+There are other options that can be set within this object and if you need more configuration, there is the more powerful [```axe.configure```](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#api-name-axeconfigure) method.

 ### The Callback Function

 The [callback function](https://github.com/dequelabs/axe-core/blob/develop/doc/API.md#callback-parameter)
-can be used to modify the results that get returned.
+will run after ```axe.run``` is complete.
+It takes two parameters: an error and a results object.

 ### Results